henrik-lauritsen-ch/BlackScholes-SABR/README.md

 <img src="https://github.com/henrik-lauritsen-ch/Pictures/blob/main/sabr_put_wing4.png" width=65% height=65%>

+Benaim/Dodgson/Kainth suggest suggest ways of dealing with possible arbitrage on the smile and even an alternative solution.
+These topics have not been taken into account in this Python implementation.

 ## VisualizeVolatilitySurfaceFunctionality.py
 The purpose of this library is to show application of the different methods implemented for FX Options